Museum of Modern Art: 1990s and 2000s renovation

+2010s to present

+In 2010, MoMA completed its merger with the P.S.
+1 Contemporary Art Center in Long Island City, New York, formally renaming it as MoMA PS1.

+In 2011, MoMA acquired an adjacent building that housed the American Folk Art Museum on West 53rd Street.
+The building had been completed in 2001 to designs by Tod Williams Billie Tsien Architects and was sold in connection with a financial restructuring of the Folk Art Museum.
+In January 2014, MoMA decided to raze the American Folk Art Museum, which was between MoMA's existing structure and the proposed tower at 53 West 53rd Street.
+The architectural community protested the planned demolition in part because that building was relatively new, having been completed in 2001.
+MoMA decided to proceed with the demolition because the American Folk Art Museum was in the way of MoMA's planned expansion, which included exhibition space within 53 West 53rd Street.
+The tower, designed by Jean Nouvel and called 53W53, received construction approval in 2014.

+Around the same time as 53W53 was approved, MoMA unveiled its expansion plans, which encompass space in 53W53, as well as an annex on the former site of the American Folk Art Museum.
+The expansion plan was developed by the architecture firm Diller Scofidio + Renfro in collaboration with Gensler.
+Following a controversy over the plans, MoMA split the plan into three phases in January 2016.
+The plan added 50000 ft2 of gallery space to 53W53, in a new annex designed by Diller Scofidio + Renfro, and in the existing building, as well as expanded lobbies.
+In June 2017, the first phase of the $450 million expansion was completed.

-The museum expansion project increased the publicly accessibly space by 25% compared to when the Tanaguchi building was completed in 2004.
+The museum expansion project increased the publicly accessible space by 25% compared to when the Tanaguchi building was completed in 2004.
 The expansion allowed for even more of the museum's collection of nearly 200,000 works to be displayed.
 The new spaces also allow visitors to enjoy a relaxing sit-down in one of the two new lounges, or even have a fully catered meal.
 The two new lounges include "The Marlene Hess and James D. Zirin Lounge" and "The Daniel and Jane Och Lounge".
 The goal of this renovation is to help expand the collection and display of work by women, Latinos, Blacks, Asians, and other marginalized communities.
 In connection with the renovation, MoMA shifted its approach to presenting its holdings, moving away from separating the collection by disciplines such as painting, design, and works on paper toward an integrated chronological presentation that encompasses all areas of the collection.